hufeitien/5003_Proposal/README.md

 ## Process
 I teach myself by googling and watching Youtube tutorials.
 However, there are still some issues with my codes that hinder me from implementing the auto typing effect.
 I think I need to spend more time finding out the bugs on my project and figuring out what exactly was going on.
 About how to let users automatically create a customized letter (i.e. automatically create a poster with their words and photo on it.), I still have no idea how to make it since I am not very sure about the keywords I should use on Google search engome.
 I think I will need to consult Zhenzhen or other experienced classmates to figure out if this is something within my capacity.
 * (P.S.
-There should be some auto typing effect on the screenshot below, but d due to some bugs in my code, I haven’t figured out how to adjust them yet.
+There should be some auto typing effect on the screenshot below, but due to some bugs in my code, I haven’t figured out how to adjust them yet.
 I will keep working on this until I fix it.
 Details can be seen in the code.)

 ![Process](initialprocess.jpeg)